raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 When a stream acquires its first observer (does not matter if external or internal), it is said to be **started**.
 So when you call `addObserver` on a stream for the first time, you **start** the stream.
 Airstream will then call the `stream.onStart` method, which must ensure that this stream wakes up and starts working.
 Someone started observing (caring about the output of) this stream – and so the stream must ensure that the events start coming in.

-Typically this is done by adding an InternalObserver to the parent stream – the stream on which this one depends.
+Usually the stream accomplishes that by adding an InternalObserver to the parent (upstream) stream – the stream on which this one depends.
 For example, let's consider this scenario:

 ```scala
 val foo: EventStream[Foo] = ???